Sanaa Amor is the Executive Assistant and PAC manager at the American Investment Council. In this role, she supports the CEO and Senior Management.

-Emily Schillinger currently serves as Vice President of Public Affairs for the American Investment Council.
+Emily Schillinger currently serves as Senior Vice President of Public Affairs for the American Investment Council.
 In this role, she develops and leads the Council’s comprehensive communications and media affairs strategy.

 Prior to joining the AIC, she served for over fifteen years at the highest levels of government at the White House, the Senate, and the House of Representatives.